rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 As soon as a person stands in front of the camera and is recognised by the system, the interface will change its appearance: <br /> <br />

 <p align="center"> <img src="https://user-images.githubusercontent.com/92673739/181227262-6e391e38-95ac-4c14-b345-62eb097708b7.png" width="700"/> </p>
+<br /> <br />

+The list of recognised persons will disappear to show the image of the recognised person and a welcome message.
+When this person has left and a few seconds have passed, the interface will return to its initial state and redisplay the list, including this person.

 <h2 id="fr"> Face Recognition </h2>